ct-clmsn/miniaturist/README.md

 in a comment at the top of the file 'jch.hpp'.

-* The Bloom Filter implementation is MIT licensed and the license terms can be found in the file 'LICENSE'.
+* The Bloom Filter implementation is MIT licensed and the license terms can be found in the file 'MIT_LICENSE'.
 The author is referenced in a comment at the top of the file 'bloomfilter.hpp'.

-* The remainder of the source code in this project is Boost Licensed and the license terms can be found in the file 'LICENSE_1_0.txt'.
+* The remainder of the source code in this project is Boost Licensed and the license terms can be found in the file 'LICENSE'.

 ==Dependencies==